WildMeOrg/codex-frontend/CONTRIBUTION_GUIDE.md

 All displayed text must support translation - for this we use `react-intl`.
 Translation keys are verbatum English abbreviations of the displayed text in all caps.
 You can see some examples in `/locale/en.json`.

 If you want to help translate the project, that is very much appreciated and needed, but please don't do it by manually editing files in `/locale`.
-Your changes will wind up getting overwritten by Transloadit.
+Your changes will wind up getting overwritten by Lokalise.

 ## Conventions